 “I chose the Desautels Faculty of Management at McGill University because it is a research-oriented school and provides excellent research resources.
 The teaching load makes it easy for me to pursue my research actively.
 The school has given me the opportunity to work alongside good colleagues who value research and teach exceptional students from all across the world.”

-— DaHee Han, Assistant Professor, Marketing
+— DaHee Han, Associate Professor, Marketing

 “I chose McGill and Desautels for a diverse set of reasons.
 The open and collegial academic environment and the availability of research grants in Canada make it possible to undertake risky but high impact research projects.
 The students are incredibly smart, hard-working and represent the best in Canada.
 Montreal has the advantage of being bilingual and it is a good place to raise children.”

 “I decided to come to McGill based on four factors: location; people; resources; and teaching.